Bob Lurie: Giants ownership

-In 1975, Giants owner Horace Stoneham agreed to sell the team to a group headed by the Labatt Brewing Company, which intended to move the team to Toronto.
-San Francisco Mayor George Moscone won an injunction to stop the sale and then persuaded Lurie, a Giants minority owner and board member, to put together a group that would buy the team and keep it in San Francisco.
-In February 1976, Lurie announced he was bidding to buy the Giants for $8 million.
+In 1975, Giants owner Horace Stoneham agreed to sell the team to a group led by the Labatt Brewing Company, which planned to move the franchise to Toronto.
+San Francisco Mayor George Moscone obtained an injunction blocking the sale and then turned to Lurie, a Giants minority owner and board member, to assemble a group that could buy the team and keep it in San Francisco.
+In February 1976, Lurie announced that he would bid $8 million.

 Lurie's original investment partner was former Texas Rangers owner Bob Short.
 Lurie insisted that since, unlike Short, he was a San Francisco resident, he should have the final say in operational and league matters.
 The other National League owners were concerned about Short's checkered tenure as owner of the Rangers and also insisted that Lurie be empowered to cast the Giants' vote at owners' meetings.
 Short backed out of the deal on March 2, 1976, just days before the start of spring training.
 Racing a league-imposed five-hour deadline, Lurie convinced Phoenix-based meat packer Bud Herseth to put up half the purchase price.
 The transaction was unanimously approved by the other National League owners later that day.
 Lurie held a 51 percent controlling interest and Herseth held the other 49 percent.
 Lurie said that while he and Herseth were "equal partners in operation," he would cast the team's vote in league matters.

 Lurie bought out Herseth three years later in spring 1979.

-Lurie tried to make improvements to Candlestick Park but concluded there was no way the Giants could succeed there.
+Lurie initially tried to make improvements to Candlestick Park but concluded that the Giants could succeed there.
 In 1987 and 1989, San Francisco voters rejected stadium referendums to build a new downtown park while a plan to improve the existing stadium failed by an even wider margin.
 Lurie looked to move the team to San Jose or Santa Clara, but voters there rejected stadium proposals.

 In June 1992, Lurie announced that he would sell the Giants, claiming that he could no longer sustain the financial losses that had accumulated over the last few years.
 When no credible offers surfaced from Bay Area interests, Lurie agreed to sell the Giants for $115 million to an ownership group headed by Tampa businessman Vince Naimoli with plans to move the club to St. Petersburg, Florida.
 The National League nixed the deal and pressured Lurie to sell to Bay Area investors.
 In an 11th-hour effort to save the team from moving, a group of local investors headed by Safeway Inc. chairman Peter Magowan offered Lurie $100 million.